 In 1970, Holy Ghost Preparatory School was formed as a non-profit corporation.
 The Provincial Council of the Congregation of the Holy Spirit, U.S. Province-East, served as Board of Directors for the school until 1992, when a Board of Trustees was created by them.
 This Board consists of a minimum of eleven and a maximum of seventeen members, and is composed of Spiritans and lay men and women.

+Holy Ghost Prep continues to evolve.
 In August 2017, the Brennan Family Innovation Center opened its doors.
 It has become a space that bustles with activity and innovation.
 All Holy Ghost Prep ninth graders take the Introduction to Engineering Design class in the center.
 In those classes, the students actively participate in the engineering process: identify, brainstorm, develop, build, and redesign.
 In addition, Holy Ghost Prep’s VEX robotics team collaborates in this space, and electric circuit classes are also taught in the Brennan Family Innovation Center.

-The Holt Center will have a major impact on the performing arts and athletic programs at Holy Ghost Prep.
-The building is home to the Di Paolo Family Gymnasium, a practice gym with six basketball hoops; the the Frank Frederico ’00 Performing Arts Theater, a state-of-the-art performing arts space for school plays and concerts; music rehearsal spaces specifically tailored to accommodate both group and individual instruction; an erg room for the HGP rowing program; indoor batting cages and pitching mounds; and track and field practice space so HGP athletes can sharpen their skills all year round.
+The Holt Center is having a major impact on the performing arts and athletic programs at Holy Ghost Prep.
+The building is home to the Di Paolo Family Gymnasium, a practice gym with six basketball hoops; the Frank Frederico ’00 Performing Arts Theater, a state-of-the-art performing arts space for school plays and concerts; music rehearsal spaces specifically tailored to accommodate both group and individual instruction; an erg room for the HGP rowing program; indoor batting cages and pitching mounds; and track and field practice space so HGP athletes can sharpen their skills all year round.